siiftun1857/istrolid-magnux-documents/modifiers.md

 The map generator will set the theme of the battlefield when the game starts.
 One or more types of rocks will be excluded from generating.

+## weapon_aim_loop_simpling
+> tags: gameplayImpact
+> groups: vanilla_defects
+> info: Weapons aim use 32x loop simpling, instead of quadratic equation solver.

+By default the server use a quadratic equation solver to compute movement interception for weapon aim, which gives perfect accuracy, proper process both result of the equation, and great performance improvement.
+This modifier enables vanilla weapon aim, a loop simpling that check each 1/32 part of bullet life to find the least miss one.

 ## gamedev
 > tags: recomputeUnitsRequired, clearNetRequired, gameplayImpact
 > incompatible_with: legacy_v4